mvolkmann/blog/src/flutter.md

 Many of these widgets render buttons, including `DropDownButton`, `ElevatedButton`, `FloatingActionButton`, `IconButton`, and `TextButton`.
+An earlier widget named `FlatButton` has been deprecated.

 Basic usage of all of these widgets is demonstrated in the Flutter project at
 {% aTargetBlank "https://github.com/mvolkmann/flutter_input",